hivemq/hivemq-policy-cookbooks/data-validation/multiple-coordinate-schemas/README.md

 # Location Data Schema
 This cookbook covers how to accept any one of multiple possible schemas on a single topic.

-## Use-Case
+### Use-Case
 > As a developer, I want to be able to accept all JSON messages that come from one of a number of different geographic regions, and reject everything outside of these.

 The use-case here is that multiple MQTT clients publish messages that may contain coordinate information either from Europe or the USA on the `location` topic.
-It is useful to reject all instances of messages that are not from one of these regions, and log this.
+It is useful to reject all instances of messages that are not from one of these regions, and log this rejection.

-Two schemas, one for USA coordinates and one for Europe coordinates, and one policy accepting either of these two schemas are needed.
+For this use-case, two schemas and one policy are needed.

 ### USA Location Schema